TobiasKb96/AI_Project_CDC26BB/README.md

 Validation runs after every epoch using the same script with `--mode validate`.
 Character error rate and word accuracy are reported and written to `model/summary.json` for later analysis.

-Furhtermore we started with a completely different model build on keras but during the process we figured out, that the model misses crutial parts to be able to translater full lines, yet alone a full page - which was the focus of our motivation for this project
+Furthermore, we started with a completely different model build on keras but during the process we figured out, that the model misses crucial parts to be able to translater full lines, yet alone a full page - which was the focus of our motivation for this project

 #### Command line arguments
 * `--mode`: select between "train", "validate" and "infer".
 Defaults to "infer".